ShamylZakariya/wgpu_demo/notes.md

 - Milestone Three
 Use multipass rendering to support N lights.
 	- Should be possible with just extra pipelines in a single render pass since RenderPipelineDescriptor supports blend funcs
+	- Should Scene just draw solid pass stuff and have a second thing (like a dedicated filter stack render pass) which draws filter passes?

 - Milestone Four
 Make the scene render to texture and use a simple blitter pipeline to then display that texture